Camp Maxey: Troops arriving

 In March 1943, command of Camp Maxey administration was passed to Colonel Robert O. Annin, who remained there for the duration of the war.
 In late 1943, the 102nd Division departed after one year at Camp Maxey, moving to Louisiana for maneuvers before being sent into action in France shortly after the Normandy Invasion.
 Major General Anderson remained at Camp Maxey to command Tenth Corps Headquarters.

 In November 1943, the 99th Infantry Division, nicknamed the "Checkerboard Division", arrived at Camp Maxey under the command of Major General Walter E. Lauer.
 The 99th Infantry Division trained at Camp Maxey until September 1944 and was sent into action in the European Theatre.

-In addition to training the 102nd Infantry and 99th Infantry, Camp Maxey hosted other military units from 1942 through 1945, including the following: 9th Headquarters, 3rd (later 4th) Army Special Troops, Army Service Forces Replacement Training Center (ROTC students from a five-state area), Tenth Corps Headquarters, 1882nd (local administration for the Eighth Service Command), Regional Hospital and Reconditioning Annex, Infantry Advance Replacement Training Center (15 week Basic training for replacement troops to existing divisions after October 1944), and Regional Troops Separation Point (at the end of the war after 15 September 1945).
-Other non-divisional units trained at Camp Maxey including artillery (250th Field Artillery who fired the one millionth round of World War II on 29 January 1945), and associated reconnaissance aircraft, tanks, tank destroyers, cavalry, ordinance, quartermaster, signal corps, engineers, medics, and military police (793rd Military Police Battalion was activated at Camp Maxey on 26 December 1942.
+In addition to training the 102nd Infantry and 99th Infantry, Camp Maxey hosted other military units from 1942 through 1945, including: 9th Headquarters, 3rd (later 4th) Army Special Troops, Army Service Forces Replacement Training Center (ROTC students from a five-state area), Tenth Corps Headquarters, 1882nd (local administration for the Eighth Service Command), Regional Hospital and Reconditioning Annex, Infantry Advance Replacement Training Center (15-week basic training for replacement troops to existing divisions after October 1944), and Regional Troops Separation Point (at the end of the war after 15 September 1945).
+Other nondivisional units trained at Camp Maxey including artillery (250th Field Artillery who fired the one-millionth round of World War II on 29 January 1945), and associated reconnaissance aircraft, tanks, tank destroyers, cavalry, ordinance, quartermaster, signal corps, engineers, medics, and military police (793rd Military Police Battalion was activated at Camp Maxey on 26 December 1942.
 The battalion stayed at Camp Maxey until February 1944, when they departed for Scotland to train for the invasion of France).

-Camp Maxey as a prisoner of war (POW) camp
+Camp Maxey as a prisoner of war camp

-Camp Maxey was a prisoner of war camp from October 1943 to February 1946.
-The POW area consisted of barracks and recreation halls inside a large fenced stockade with watchtowers.
+Camp Maxey was a prisoner of war (POW) camp from October 1943 to February 1946.
+The POW area consisted of barracks and recreation halls inside a large, fenced stockade with watchtowers.
 It was located at the extreme southeast corner of the reservation along the railroad and highway.
 It was ordered to be constructed in 1942 and projected to hold captives from the Pacific theatre.
 Triumph for the Allies in North Africa in the spring of 1943, and the realization that the Japanese would not surrender in large numbers, resulted in the internment of principally German troops from the defeated Afrika Korps.
-Later in the war, more non-commissioned officers arrived from the German army, navy, and air force until the camp grew to 7,458 prisoners by April 1945, but stopped short of its capacity of 9,000.
+Later in the war, more noncommissioned officers arrived from the German army, navy, and air force until the camp grew to 7,458 prisoners by April 1945, but stopped short of its capacity of 9,000.
 The last German prisoners of war left Camp Maxey in the spring of 1946.